 To wrap up

 At-home fetal dopplers are a nice way to monitor your baby.
 Still, as we repeatedly mentioned in this article, they should not be considered an alternative to regular visits with your physician.
-Use them reasonably for bonding and recording memories that will last but never rely only on them to assess the health of your baby.
+Instead, use them reasonably for bonding and recording memories that will last but never rely only on them to assess the health of your baby.
+With so many pregnancy trackers available, becoming a mum is getting highly technologic.